rkq/docs/java_platform.md

 ### EventLoop and Thread Model

 All of your ChannelHandlers, which contain your business logic, are guaranteed to be executed by the same Thread for a specific Channel.
-This doesnt mean Netty fails to use multithreading, but it does pin each Channel to one Thread.
+This doesn't mean Netty fails to use multithreading, but it does pin each Channel to one Thread.

 An EventLoop is powered by exactly one Thread that never changes.
 To make proper use of resources, Netty uses multiple EventLoops, depending on the configuration and the available cores.